MI-OSiRIS/mi-osiris.github.io/documentation/s3fuse.md

 s3fs-fuse does not require any dedicated S3 setup or data format.
 It can be used in combination with any other S3 compatible client.

+*The s3fs-fuse mount location must not be mounted on a Spectrum Scale (GPFS) mount, like /mnt/home on MSU's HPCC.*

 <h2>OSiRIS s3fs bundle</h2>

 Linux users have the option of using our s3fs bundle.
 The bundle includes s3fs packaged with AppImage so it will work on any Linux distribution.
 It also includes a setup script and wrapper script that passes all the correct parameters to s3fuse for mounting.
 The wrapper will automatically mount all of your buckets or allow you to specify a single one, and it can also create a new bucket for you.